Retail market indicators

 Prices and profits

 The update of all profit and average bill indicators based on Consolidated Segmental Statements (CSS) has been paused.
-Only three large domestic legacy suppliers (British Gas, EDF and Scottish Power) and one non-domestic supplier (SSE) had submitted a CSS under existing regulation.
-This information is insufficient to generate market representative statistics.
+Only three large domestic legacy suppliers (British Gas, EDF and Scottish Power) and one non-domestic supplier (SSE) had submitted a CSS under the regulation before consultation in 2023.
+This information was insufficient to generate market representative statistics.
 A review of the CSS obligation is now completed and will expand CSS reporting to most of the domestic and non-domestic market.
 This will apply to supplier financial accounts for 2023 onwards with publication 10 months after the company’s financial year end.
 We intend to resume the publication of these indicators as soon as new data becomes available.
-Read about the review here - Reviewing the Consolidated Segmental Statements – our decision.

 Switching